branderboy/seo-manager-os/prototype.md

-Build a modern SaaS application called **Search Intelligence OS**.
+Build a modern SaaS platform called **Search Intelligence OS**.

-This is NOT an SEO reporting dashboard.
+This is NOT an SEO dashboard.

-This is a strategic SEO investigation platform designed to diagnose why businesses are winning or losing in search.
+This is an SEO investigation, diagnosis, strategy, and execution operating system.

-The platform should think like a Senior SEO Strategist, SEO Director, or Agency Consultant.
+The platform should operate like a Senior SEO Strategist, Agency Director, Local Search Consultant, SaaS SEO Lead, or Enterprise SEO Manager.

+The purpose is to answer:

+> Why is this business not winning in search?

+before recommending any SEO work.

-The product should support only three search models initially:
+The platform should support:

-1. Local SEO
+* Local SEO
-2. SaaS SEO
+* SaaS SEO
-3. Enterprise SEO
+* Enterprise SEO

 Use: